 The program provides a combination of group sessions and individual pain management meetings.

-All participants take part in a six month group education program, with participants meeting once a month for a two hour session.
-The sessions are run by health care professionals with a special interest in pain management such as a Pharmacist, Physiotherapist, Clinical Psychologist, Dietitian and a Sleep Specialist.
+All participants take part in a six-month group education program, with participants meeting once a month for a two-hour session.
+The sessions are run by healthcare professionals with an interest in pain management such as a Pharmacist, Physiotherapist, Registered Psychologist and Dietitian.